raspberrypilearning/electricity-generation/en/step_2.md

 ![image of background](images/electricity-compare-two-graphs.png){:width="400px"}

 The grey shows you how much non-renewable energy each country use.
-How do the countries compare on the use of non-renewable resource?
+How do the countries compare on their use of non-renewable resources?

 --- /task ---